Artographer: a Curatorial Interface for Art Space Exploration: Likert-Scale Responses

 Relating a piece to previously established works is crucial in creating and engaging with art, but AI interfaces tend to obscure such relationships, rather than helping users explore them.
-Embedding models present new opportunities to support discovering and relating artwork through spatial interaction.
-We built Artographer, an art exploration system featuring a zoomable 2-D map, constructed from the similarity-clustered embeddings of 15,000+ historical artworks.
-Using Artographer as a probe to investigate spatial artwork exploration, we analyzed how 20 participants (including 9 art history scholars) traversed the map, during a goal-driven task and when freely exploring.
-We observe divergent and convergent exploration behaviors (Jumping, Wandering, Fixation, Revisiting) and identify values enacted by spatial art-finding (Visibility, Agency, Serendipity, Friction.)
-We situate spatial maps within a space of Curatorial Interfaces, systems that select and present artworks, and discuss centering pluralism and agency in the design of more responsible AI systems for art curation.
+Embedding models present new opportunities to support spatially exploring and relating artwork.
+We built Artographer, an art-exploration system featuring a zoomable 2-D map, constructed from similarity-clustered embeddings of \textasciitilde16,000 historical artworks.
+We used Artographer as a design probe to explore how alternative artwork distribution interface design can shape media engagement: we invited 20 participants, including 9 art history scholars, to traverse the map, collecting artworks for a goal-driven task and while freely exploring.
+We identify values enacted in spatial art discovery (Visibility, Agency, Serendipity, Friction) and consider how these values challenge dominant design paradigms---in particular, the recommendation systems governing contemporary media distribution platforms.
+We reimagine a \textit{curatorial} approach to media distribution, within digital ecosystems where history and culture can thrive.